eth-easl/cachew_experiments/README.md

 ```
 .
+├── build   → Contains a set of scripts for building Cachew
 ├── deploy  → Contains a set of scripts for deploying [GCP](https://cloud.google.com/) VMs where the artifacts can be evaluated
 ├── docs    → Contains elements pertaining to this documentation (e.g. figures)
 │   └── figures